Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 The lower tape counter readout includes all internal fuel, including cell 7 and the internal wing tanks, and is presented in 100 lb increments.
-Cell 7 is used as a reserve cell.
+Cell 7 is used as a reserve tank.

 As a general guidance, Bingo fuel is around 4000 pounds, while Joker fuel is at 6000 lb.